lildude/lildude.co.uk/_posts/2016-05-06-time-to-activate-power-mode.md

 published: true
 ---

-Nothing says Friday afternoon like [activating POWER MODE](https://atom.io/packages/activate-power-mode) in [Atom](https://atom.io/) and plowing through your last minute commits like you do critters in the RPG game de jour (I'm not a gamer so I have no idea what is on trend at the moment) before the day's out...
+Nothing says Friday afternoon like [activating POWER MODE](https://atom.io/packages/activate-power-mode) in [Atom](https://atom.io/) and plowing through your last minute commits like you do critters in the RPG game du jour (I'm not a gamer so I have no idea what is on trend at the moment) before the day's out...

 <img class="center" alt="Activate POWER MODE in Atom" src="/assets/activate-power-mode.gif" />